getify/foi-lang/formalization-work/Syntactic-Grammar.md

    from <Expr>.
 Anonymous hook declarations make no semantic sense (no namespace to attach to), so the name is required (no `?` on Identifier) and the form is unreachable at expression position.
-The marker (At or Percent) declares which dispatch operator's hook is being installed on the named namespace:
+The marker declares which dispatch operator's hook is being installed on the named namespace:

    - `defn Foo@(...) ...`  installs the constructor hook on Foo, invoked by `Foo@` / `Foo@x` (AtCallExpr) and extracted by